3D model preparation and optimization

 The model's textures should have rich texture details.

-Reference left: Can be detected and tracked by EasyAR.
-Reference right: Cannot be detected or tracked, insufficient texture.
+Left: Can be detected and tracked by EasyAR.
+Right: Cannot be detected or tracked due to insufficient texture.

 Model shape